koddr/ab-test-balancer/README.md

 [![License][license_img]][license_url]

-The **ab-test-balancer** project provides an intelligent lead balancer for any A/B marketing tests with analytics of client behavior on your landing pages.
+The **ab-test-balancer** project provides an intelligent lead balancer for any A/B marketing tests with in-depth analytics of the client behavior on your landing pages.

 Features: